 The first grant disbursement for the fiscal year will occur on or around July 1.
-Subsequent disbursements occur on or around the first of each month (starting July 1, 2022).
+Subsequent disbursements occur on or around the first of each month (starting July 1, 2023).
+Grant funds shall be disbursed according to a schedule determined by the Commission.
 The Chairman of the State Corrections Commission holds the authority to designate Department of Corrections staff to determine compliance.
 The Chairman of the State Corrections Commission reserves the right to hold subsequent disbursements if a grantee does not adhere to program guidelines or submit the required program and financial reporting requirements per the listed timeframe.

-Programs may not be considered for subsequent funding if required reports(including required Financial Report, Progress Report, and Quarterly Performance Spreadsheet) are not properly submitted within fifteen (15) days of the end of the month and quarter.
+Programs may not be considered for subsequent funding if required reports (including required Financial Report, Program Progress Report, and Quarterly Performance Spreadsheet) are not properly submitted within fifteen (15) days of the end of the month and quarter.
 The end of year close out is an exception allowing thirty (30) days for report submission.

 Upon due consideration, the Chair may take immediate action if needed, with compliance issues reported to the Commission and processed in accordance with 500 KAR 10:040.
-For example, quarterly disbursement may be delayed until all reports have been submitted.
+For example, disbursement may be delayed until all reports have been submitted.
 A formal notice of discrepancies shall be provided to the grantee if this action is taken.
-(Effective FY2021).